sameh-tarek/Quiz-App/README.md

 # features

-# 1- Admin can add questions
+# 1- User can add questions
 # Example :
 I sent the question information that I want to add in json via postman